cicsdev/cics-java-liberty-restapp/README.md

 ## Pre-reqs

 * CICS TS V5.1 or later, due to the usage of the `getString()` methods.
-* Java SE 1.7 or later on the z/OS system
+* Java SE 1.8 on the z/OS system
-* Java SE 1.7 or later on the workstation
+* Java SE 1.8 on the workstation
-* Eclipse with WebSphere Developer Tools and CICS Explorer SDK installed
+* Eclipse with the IBM CICS SDK for Java EE, Jakarta EE and Liberty, or any IDE that supports usage of the Maven Central artifact [com.ibm.cics:com.ibm.cics.server.](https://search.maven.org/artifact/com.ibm.cics/com.ibm.cics.server)